mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 ## Create Personal Access Token
 #### Lyra, Gadi and Setonix (Nextflow Tower)
-You will need the authentication token for running Tower Agent (Gadi, Setonix) and to direct monitoring of the pipeline to Nextflow Tower (Lyra).
+You need the authentication token to run Tower Agent (Gadi, Setonix) and monitor the pipeline to Nextflow Tower (Gadi, Setonix and Lyra).
 The authentication token can be created in `Your tokens` section of your profile in Nextflow Tower.<br>
 ![Token](./images/token.png) <br>
 More information on the authentication can be found in the Nextflow Tower documentation: [Authentication (Seqera)](https://help.tower.nf/23.2/api/overview/#authentication) and [Create Personal Token (Australian BioCommons)](https://australianbiocommons.github.io/tower/user-guide/create_personal_token).

 ## Add Credentials for Tower Agent
 #### Gadi and Setonix (Nextflow Tower)
-Tower Agent needs to be run continuously to be able to pick up jobs from Nextflow Tower and execute them on the HPC.
-It will also display the output log live and reports after its completed.
-To run Tower Agent on HPC you first need to create credentials for the Tower Agent.
+Tower Agent needs to be run continuously to pick up jobs from Nextflow Tower, execute them on the HPC, and display the output log live and reports after completion.
+To run Tower Agent on HPC, you first need to create credentials for the Tower Agent.
 They will be used to launch it together with the Personal Access Token you created in the previous step.<br>
-If you are part of an organisational workspace, someone might have already created Tower Agent credentials and enabled sharing the agent.
-If that's not the case, you'll need to create the credentials yourself.
-Either way go to the Credentials tab in your organisation's workspace, check if Tower Agent credentials exist already, and if not click Add Credentials.<br>
+If you are part of an organisational workspace, someone might have already created Tower Agent credentials and enabled the sharing of the agent.
+If that is not the case, you will need to create the credentials yourself.
+Either way, go to the Credentials tab in your organisation's workspace, check if Tower Agent credentials exist already, and if not, click Add Credentials.<br>
 ![Organisation Credentials](./images/credentials_org.png) <br>
-You can also created credentials to work in your personal workspace.<br>
+You can also create credentials to work in your personal workspace.<br>
 ![Personal Credentials](./images/credentials_personal.png) <br>
-{% include callout.html type="note" content="When you add credentials for Tower Agent from your personal workspace, you will be able to use it only for executing pipelines from your personal workspace launchpad.
+{% include callout.html type="note" content="When you add credentials for Tower Agent from your personal workspace, you can use it only for executing pipelines from your personal workspace launchpad.
 Similarly, credentials in your organisation workspace apply to pipelines from the organisation workspace." %}
 More information on adding the credentials can be found in Nextflow Tower documentation from Australian BioCommons: [Create Tower Agent credentials](https://australianbiocommons.github.io/tower/user-guide/create_tower_agent_credentials).
 #### Lyra
-You are only allowed to monitor jobs using Nextflow Tower on Lyra and that does not require running the Tower Agent.
+You are only allowed to monitor jobs using Nextflow Tower on Lyra, which does not require running the Tower Agent.

 ## Add Personal Access Token in GitHub
 #### Gadi and Setonix (Nextflow Tower)
 GitHub is very restrictive about the number of times you can make [API requests](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api?apiVersion=2022-11-28) (it happens when you execute a pipeline in Nextflow Tower directly from GitHub repository).
-You can increase that number when personal access token is used - that's why we recommend creating one and adding it into credentials (below).
+You can increase that number when a personal access token is used - we recommend creating one and adding it to the credentials (below).
 Instructions on how to generate the authentication token can be found in the GitHub documentation: [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 {% include callout.html type="note" content="You will need a [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) first." %}
 {% include callout.html type="note" content="Copy/securely store the access token from GitHub.
 You will need it to use it in Nextflow Tower in the next step." %}

 ## Add Credentials for GitHub
 #### Gadi and Setonix (Nextflow Tower)
-Credentials for GitHub are created in a similar way to credentials for Tower Agent - you need to navigate to Credentials tab and you have an option to add them at the organisation or personal level.
-However, instead of choosing Tower Agent as Provider, you'll need to choose GitHub.
-Fill in the rest according to the help text provided under each of the fields.<br>
+Credentials for GitHub are created similarly to credentials for Tower Agent – you also have the option to add them at the organisation or personal level, and you need to navigate to the Credentials tab.
+However, instead of choosing Tower Agent as a Provider, you will need to choose GitHub.
+Fill in the rest according to the help text provided under each field.<br>
 ![GitHub Credentials](./images/credentials_github.png)

 ## Install Nextflow and add default configuration
 #### Gadi
-Nextflow is available as one of the modules on Gadi, so there is no need for installation.
+Nextflow is available as one of the modules on Gadi, so installation is unnecessary.
 Any required configuration will be provided through the Compute Environment in Nextflow Tower.
 #### Setonix
-Nextflow is available as one of the modules on Setonix, so there is no need for installation.
+Nextflow is available as one of the modules on Setonix, so installation is unnecessary.
 Any required configuration will be provided through the Compute Environment in Nextflow Tower.
 #### Lyra (HPC)
 Follow the following steps in the [NextFlow quick start guide](https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/862028236/NextFlow+quick+start) created by the [QUT's eResearch Office](https://qutvirtual4.qut.edu.au/group/staff/governance/organisational-structure/academic-division/research-portfolio/research-infrastructure/eresearch):<br>
 1. [Installing Nextflow](https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/862028236/NextFlow+quick+start#Installing-Nextflow)<br>
 2. [Nextflow’s Default Configuration](https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/862028236/NextFlow+quick+start#Nextflow%E2%80%99s-Default-Configuration)<br>
-In this step, you also need to add configuration that will let you monitor the pipeline's execution in Nextflow Tower.
-Paste the following code
+In this step, you must also add a configuration to monitor the pipeline's execution in Nextflow Tower.
+Paste the following code:
 ```
 tower {
   accessToken = <YOUR PERSONAL ACCESS TOKEN>